TBuksik/chess-game/PRODUCTION.md

 ### Vercel Configuration

-The `vercel.json` file is configured to:
+The `vercel.json` file is now correctly configured to:
 - Serve static files (HTML, CSS, JS)
-- Support API routes (future WebSocket proxy)
+- Support API routes using `rewrites` instead of deprecated `routes`
 - Enable CORS for cross-origin requests
+- Fix the deployment error caused by mixing `routes` with other properties

+**Fixed Issues:**
+- ✅ Removed deprecated `routes` configuration
+- ✅ Used modern `rewrites` approach for API routing
+- ✅ Maintained CORS headers for API endpoints
+- ✅ Resolved Vercel deployment failures

 ### File Structure for Production